Infinite presentability of groups and condensation: Introduction

 Given a group $(G, \iota_G)$ marked by $I_m$ there exists then a unique epimorphism $\rho$ of the free group $F_m$ onto $G$ satisfying the relation $\rho \circ \iota_{F_m} = \iota_G$.
 The kernel $R$ of $\rho$ does not change if the marked group $(G,\iota_G)$ is replaced by an isomorphic copy.
 The set $\GG_m$ is thus parameterized by the normal subgroups of $F_m$.

-The space $\GG_m$ carries a natural topology, which was introduced by Chabauty \cite{chabauty1950limite} (see \cite{grigorchuk2005solved}, \cite[Sec.~2.2]{ChGu05} or \cite[p.~258]{CGP07} for more details), which has a convenient description when $\GG_m$ is identified with the set of normal subgroups of $F_m$.
+The space $\GG_m$ carries a natural topology which goes back to Chabauty \cite{Cha50} (see \cite{Gri05}, \cite[Sec.~2.2]{ChGu05} or \cite[p.~258]{CGP07} for more details).
+It has a convenient description where $\GG_m$ is identified with the set of normal subgroups of $F_m$.
 Then the collection of all sets of the form

 where $\FF$ and $\FF'$ range over {\em finite} subsets of $F_m$, is a basis of the topology on $\GG_m$.